 Great content, great magnets

 A content that engages users shall be your most important priority on social media.
 It is good content that makes people connect with your company there.
 Your social media marketing plan has to plan for something that will drive your readers there into your email list.
-You will have to have what we call as "lead magnets."
+You will have to have what we call "lead magnets."
 You give something and ask for something in return.
 But what are these lead magnets?
 There are, literally, over 100 possibilities.
 So we're going to list the most common ones here:

 Webinar, make a video about something discussing or teaching something to your user.
 Send it over email after they subscribe.
 Example: if you're selling clothes over the internet through e-commerce, why not talk about fashion with somebody and teach your users how to dress?